mongodb/docs/source/uuid.rst

 ----------------------------

-Historically, MongoDB Drivers have used different byte-ordering while serializing UUID types to :class:`~bson.binary.Binary`.
+Historically, MongoDB Drivers have used different byte-ordering while serializing UUID types to :py:class`~bson.binary.Binary`.
 Consider, for instance, a UUID with the following canonical textual representation::